jgruselius/bravo-protocols/README.md

 ### Description
 This repository contains files for *VWorks Automation Control* used to control the *Agilent NGS Workstation*.
 These protocols and supporting files are neccessary to run the automated laboratory protocols used at the Genomics platform at Science for Life Laboratory in Stockholm.

-The repository is a way to backup, track versions and share these protocols through a easily accessible resource.
+The repository provides means to backup, track versions and share these protocols through a easily accessible resource.
 The repo is maintained by [Joel Gruselius](mailto:joel.gruselius@scilifelab.se).

 #### Versions
 There are two main branches of the repository: